vivaria/edisonrul.ing/docs/source/cards/m/multiplication-of-ants.md

 ### Card Rulings

-●You can Tribute a face-down Insect-Type monster when you activate Multiplication of Ants.
+*   You can Tribute a face-down Insect-Type monster when you activate Multiplication of Ants.